leouieda/nene/doc/index.md

 Then Nēnē is probably not for you.
 </p>

+When I say *no-frills*, I mean it.
+Nēnē has no built-in templates, no special provisions for blogging, plugins, or the sort of thing that would be useful if you just want to start a website.
+But it also tries to combine several nice features from other generators into something that will appeal to those who want to build their own templates.

 <div class="callout">

 **Trivia:** *Nēnē* continues the long tradition of naming static site